Chintanpatel24/torot/README.md

 </div>

 # Torot
+>Currently it's a contribution only, not for the usages; there are many bugs related to the Rust libraries and need more improvement for the real usage
 ## Features

 - **Auto-detects** nmap, bbot, nuclei, httpx, subfinder, amass, katana, ffuf, gobuster, nikto, sqlmap, semgrep, trufflehog, gitleaks, and more